Security & Operations

 How kubbi handles a handoff

-This design reduces how often raw sensitive data is copied into logs, prompts, queue bodies, task records, or shared workflow state.
+The security consequence is that raw sensitive data is rarely copied into logs, prompts, queue bodies, task records, or shared workflow state.

 Access model